hexpm/hexpm/lib/hexpm_web/templates/docs/organization_sso.html.md

 ### Release scope

 Enabled organizations can use the organization login URL and third-party-initiated login.
-Custom Okta dashboard tiles, a public Okta Integration Network listing, and general Microsoft Entra support remain unavailable until their external validation and release gates are complete.
+Custom Okta dashboard tiles, a public Okta Integration Network listing, and general Microsoft Entra support are unavailable.
+None of the three is waiting on validation, which is complete for all of them: the OIN integration was built and exercised but never submitted for review, and supporting Entra or dashboard tiles is an open release decision rather than an untested path.

 Nothing yet requires an organization access session.
 This release does not support SAML, account creation, invitations, just-in-time membership, domain verification, SCIM, group or role synchronization, required SSO enforcement, or OIDC logout.